Security Information and Event Management (SIEM). What It Is and How It Works.

 a.
 Data Aggregation and Retention

-As already mentioned, security information and event management tools will aggregate data from your company’s technology infrastructure and, moreover, it will store it in the long-term to enable analysis and tracking.
+As already mentioned, security information and event management tools will aggregate security data from your company’s technology infrastructure and, moreover, will store it in the long-term to enable security analysis and tracking.

 b.
 Threat Intelligence Feeds

-A Security Information and Event Management software can combine internal data with threat intelligence feeds that include information about attack patterns, threat actors, and vulnerabilities.
+A Security Information and Event Management software can combine internal log data with threat intelligence feeds that include information about attack patterns, threat actors, security incidents and vulnerabilities.

 c.
 Correlation, Analytics, and Alerting